rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/lrlz0wrzxm" %}}.
 Let's go over the {{% a_blank "Menu" "https://react.semantic-ui.com/collections/menu/" %}} component and it's subcomponents.

-The `Menu` component allows us to create navigation menus and grouped navigation actions.
+The Menu component allows us to create navigation menus and grouped navigation actions.
 It has sub components like `Menu.Item`, `Menu.Header ` and `Menu.Menu`. `Menu.Item` is an item in a Menu and can be used to include links or a brand image. `Menu.Header` acts as a header.
 It can be written as `Menu.Header` or by adding the `header` prop to `Menu.Item`. `Menu.Menu` is used to encapsulate a menu inside another menu.

-Let's explore some of the props that the `Menu` component accepts.
+Let's explore some of the props that the Menu component accepts:

 * `<u>as</u>`: Used to set the element type to render menu as.
 * `<u>className</u>`: Used to set additional classes.